boyscout99/my-big-data-platform/README.md

-# My Big Data Platform Proof of Concept
+# My Big Data Platform, a Proof of Concept

 This repository provides a design for a big data platform used for network data processing.